EdiFabric/EDIFACT.NET/README.md

 [EdiNation](https://edination.com/edi-formats.html)

 ## 10. Trial use
-The trial assemblies are valid for 14 days and are subject to EdiFabric's license terms available at https://www.edifabric.com/files/eula.pdf.
-Upon expiry, the trial DLLs will begin throwing exceptions.
+The trial serial key is valid for 14 days, and using the product with a trial license is subject to EdiFabric's license terms available at https://www.edifabric.com/files/eula.pdf.
+Upon expiry, the product will begin throwing exceptions.
 To continue using the trial and the examples, you'll need to request a trial extension.

 ## 11. Warranty
 *The source code in these example projects is strictly for demonstrational purposes and is provided "AS IS" without warranty of any kind, whether expressed or implied, including but not limited to the